15 Best Beach Camping Spots in Queensland (UPDATED 2025)

 Located just a short 4WD or walk from the ferry landing, it resides in an area that provides an awesome view of the sunken shipwrecks that were sunk deliberately to form a break wall.
 For those who enjoy diving or snorkelling, this comes in very handy as they are renowned for being top spots for those activities.

-You are advised to book well in advance of your visit because the campground is very popular, due in part to it providing visitors with untreated running water, hybrid toilets, and cold showers.
+You are advised to book well in advance of your visit to Moreton Island because the campground there is very popular, due in part to it providing visitors with untreated running water, hybrid toilets, and cold showers.

 On arrival, you’ll no doubt spend much of your time enjoying the many remote beaches, braggy headlands, lagoons, and creek that make up the island’s unique landscape.
 You’ve also got to try sand-tobogganing as well!